 TGm editor: please update the following paragraph in this subclause as shown below:

 Elements that have had their information fragmented shall be followed by one or more Fragment elements.
 To reconstruct the original information, the portion of information from the leading element shall be concatenated, in order, with the portions of information from the series of Fragment elements that follow it.
+The rules related to element defragmentation for the case where a fragmentable element is carried as a subelement within an element that is not fragmentable are described in 10.28.12b.
 The defragmentation procedure shall complete when any element other than a Fragment element is encountered, or the end of the MMPDU is reached.

 Nontransmitted BSSID profile